tue-robotics/image_recognition/image_recognition_rqt/README.md

 This folder can be used for training for example a neural network.
 A Tensorflow example can be found here: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/image_retraining/retrain.py

-This plugin can also be used to test / use the `Annotate.srv`
+This plugin can also be used to test / use the `Annotate.srv`, see https://github.com/tue-robotics/openface_ros

 ### How to